aaronsky/buildkite-swift/README.md

 }
 ```

-You can even use Combine, if you'd like!
+You can also use Combine, if you'd like!

 ```swift
 import Buildkite